-You say use of open source is something that is explored during the due diligence process.
+You say the use of open-source is something that is explored during the due diligence process.
 Can you elaborate?

-AC: We ask companies joining us to describe the open source software that they use.
+We ask companies joining us to describe the open-source software that they use.
 We want to make sure that the way they use open source doesn't make their proprietary source code open source as well.

 Patent trolls are an expensive but unfortunately common problem that software companies may face.
 What is it like for your team to handle this legal issue?